 Any links between red wine and fewer heart attacks aren't completely understood.
 But part of the benefit might be that antioxidants in red wine may increase levels of high-density lipoprotein (HDL) cholesterol (the "good" cholesterol) and protect against cholesterol buildup.

-Doctors don't recommend that you start drinking alcohol for heart benefits, especially if you have a family history of alcohol addiction.
-Too much alcohol can have many harmful effects on your body.
+Health care providers don't recommend that you start drinking alcohol for heart benefits, especially if you have a family history of alcohol use disorder.
+Too much alcohol can have many harmful effects on the body.

-But if you already enjoy a glass of red wine with your evening meal, drinking it in moderation appears to help your heart.
+But if you already enjoy a glass of red wine with your evening meal, drinking it in moderation may improve your heart health.

-Antioxidants in red wine called polyphenols may help protect the lining of blood vessels in your heart.
-A polyphenol called resveratrol is one substance in red wine that's gotten attention for its health benefits.
+Antioxidants in red wine called polyphenols may help protect the lining of blood vessels in the heart.
+A polyphenol called resveratrol is one substance in red wine that's received attention for its health benefits.

 Resveratrol might help prevent damage to blood vessels, reduce low-density lipoprotein (LDL) cholesterol (the "bad" cholesterol) and prevent blood clots.